sshpa/bayesvl/README.md

 ## Install

-Getting started and installing the latest snapshot type in R console:
+Getting started and installing the latest snapshot type in the R console:

 ```r
 > install.packages("devtools")
 > devtools::install_github("sshpa/bayesvl")
 ```

-## Create bayesian network structures
+## Create appropriate Bayesian network structures

 Creating a node for each variable in the proposed network